The Springfield Hellcat – One Hell Of A Gun

 My hand seemed to slip into a proper grip easily.
 I didn’t have to tweak and adjust to get a solid, high on the backstrap grip.
 It just felt natural.
 The Hellcat has a nice and pronounced beavertail that sits high to help align my hand high to help with recoil management.
 I had no issues with my grip, even when my hands became slightly sweaty.

-Like all 9mm guns of this size, it’s “Snappy” to shoot.
+Like all 9mm pistols of this size, it’s “Snappy” to shoot.
 Being such a small firearm and given all of that power has to go somewhere, it doesn’t surprise me.
 Don’t get me wrong; this isn’t a negative or something specific to this gun.
 It’s just how it is with any small 9mm gun such as my Glock 43.
 I didn’t mind it, nor was it a problem.
 I could manage the gun very well and get back on target quickly.

 It’s important to understand this and not have an expectation that a gun in this genre and caliber will shoot like a .380 or a full-size gun.
 It just won’t.
 I am OK with it as I want a gun with the stopping power of a 9mm AND I want it small.